 Remember To Pause And Appreciate Your Place

 Make a point to notice what’s looking right in your home, what you’ve accomplished and what looks nice even without your help.
 I like to do this following my nightly kitchen cleanup routine as the last thing I do before heading to bed.
 Even if the rest of my family hasn’t noticed what I’ve accomplished, taking a moment myself to appreciate it motivates me to keep going.

 Seriously, this is important!
 When you’ve been living in chaos for a long time it’s so easy to lose sight of the progress you’ve made.
 You sit on the sofa or walk into a room and all you see is how much there’s still to deal with, not the clutter-free coffee table, the clean sink, the way you’ve paired up all of your socks and tidied your sock drawer.
-When you climb in bed your mind starts racing with all of the places left to work on, the messes and piles you’ve not purged yet.
+When you climb into bed your mind starts racing with all of the places left to work on, the messes and piles you’ve not purged yet.

 If you’ve truly changed your mindset about dealing with clutter, you won’t give in to that anxiety.
 Oh, it might still pop into your head, but you can combat it by reminding yourself of the things you’ve accomplished in those 15-minute appointments with yourself.
 You’ll know, too, that whatever cluttered area your mind is focusing on is the very spot you should pick to deal with the next day.